 - Post-surgical areas are healed more rapidly.

 Apart from the pain-relieving regenerative effects of laser therapy, the sessions are just plain relaxing for your four-legged friend.
-When light from our laser penetrates your pet’s body, they actually help release feel-good endorphins.
-You won’t be able to pull your pet away from the warm, soothing sensation of therapy sessions!
+When light from our laser penetrates your dog or cat’s body, they actually help release feel-good endorphins.
+You won’t be able to pull your pet away from the warm, soothing sensation of laser therapy sessions!
 Since the effects are so powerful, we only need a small amount of time to help stimulate cellular growth.
 Sessions last anywhere from three to 20 minutes in length.
 We determine the length of sessions on many factors, including how thick your pet’s fur is, the condition we’re treating, and the severity.
 For any more information please contact us, or schedule your pet’s visit today!